 Stephen: Kristen, who are you, and what do you do?

-Kristen: My name is Kristen Gallerneaux, and I’m the Curator of Communications and Information Technology at The Henry Ford Meusem.
+Kristen: My name is Kristen Gallerneaux, and I’m the Curator of Communications and Information Technology at The Henry Ford Museum.
 I take care of things like computers, and also things like radios, televisions, things that have tubes and transistors.
 Definitely, those are all in my collection.

 SH: The Henry Ford Meusem, best I can tell, is really built around American innovation and technology.
 Is that a fair way to sum your work up?